asdstory/Single_Particle_Analysis/20190429Krios_PnuC_C8.md

-# Example - Processing 20200304Krios_PnuC_3NR_Nanodisc dataset, totally 6910 images
+# This is a data set of 1676 images, processed by Jiansen.
+I learned from it and here are some notes:

 # Step01 - Import images

-Input files: finished/*.tif
+Input files: Micrographs/*.tif

 Node type: 2D micrographs movies (*.mrcs, *tiff)